mrzachnugent/mrzachnugent/README.md

 <br />

 <p align="center">
   I specialize in mobile application developement and I teach web development for Concordia's Bootcamps.
-I have worked as a Developer since 2021 and I love working with React Native, React, and Graphql. ❤
+I've been working as a Developer since 2021 and I love working with React Native, React, and Graphql. ❤
   </p>
 <br />